Jeferson505/fmtc_issue_example/README.md

 `

 # How to reproduce
+This repository has a file called `release_example.mkv`.
+It's a video recorded from an Pixel 8 emulator with Android 14.
+It demonstrates the step-by-step necessary to reproduce the bug.

+Additionally, all steps are described here:

 - Run the application in Android devices (emulators or real real devices)
 - Allow the location permission for "While using the app"
 - Allow the location permission for "All the time"